 HighMount maintains \$1.6 billion of variable rate term loans which bear interest at LIBOR plus an applicable margin.
 HighMount has entered into interest rate swaps for a notional amount of \$1.6 billion to hedge its exposure to fluctuations in LIBOR.
 These swaps effectively fix the interest rate at 5.8%.
 The loans also provide for a five year, \$400 million revolving credit facility.
 Borrowings under the credit facility bear interest at LIBOR plus an applicable margin or a base rate defined as the greater of the prime rate or the federal funds rate plus 50 basis points.
 Among other customary covenants, HighMount cannot exceed a predetermined total debt to capitalization ratio.
 As of December 31, 2008, \$115 million was outstanding under the facility.
 In addition, \$9 million in letters of credit were issued, which reduced the available capacity to \$276 million.
-A financial institution which has a \$30 million funding commitment under the revolving credit facility has not funded its portion of HighMount's borrowings.
-If the financial institution fails to fund future commitments under the revolving credit facility and is not replaced by another lender, the available capacity under the facility would be reduced to \$255 million from \$276 million.
+A financial institution which has a \$30 million funding commitment under the revolving credit facility has not funded its portion of HighMount's borrowing requests since September of 2008.
+All other lenders met their revolving commitments on HighMount's borrowings.
+If the financial institution fails to fund future commitments under the revolving credit facility and is not replaced by another lender, the available capacity under the facility would be reduced to \$255 million.
 At December 31, 2008, HighMount is in compliance with all of its debt covenants under the credit agreement.